 Chris has strong threads of reconciliation and unity woven into his life and wholeheartedly believes that it’s possible to collaborate across differences.
 He graduated from Calvin College and Calvin Seminary and completed a Doctor of Ministry degree at Northern Baptist Theological Seminary in Lombard, Illinois.
 Chris worked as a pastor in the Christian Reformed Church at the University of Colorado, Boulder; in Dunwoody, Georgia; Kingston, Ontario, and Holland, Michigan.
 Most recently Chris led the Ridder Church Renewal initiative at Western Theological Seminary.

-Joe Liechty is a professor of Peace, Justice, and Conflict Studies at Goshen College, Goshen, Indiana, and belongs to Berkey Avenue Mennonite Fellowship.
-He earned his PhD from National University of Ireland.
+Joe Liechty is a professor of Peace, Justice, and Conflict Studies at Goshen College and belongs to Berkey Avenue Mennonite Fellowship.
+He earned his Ph.D. in Irish History from National University of Ireland.
 Joe has had several years of involvement with The Colossian Forum and finds their mission to be remarkable, creative, and effective.
-He has twice co-led Colossian Way groups for his congregation and is involved with TCF in other capacities, as well.
+He has co-led Colossian Way groups three times for his congregation and is involved with TCF in other capacities, as well.
+His fascination with and love for TCF is tied to deep connections he sees with the reconciliation work he was involved within Northern Ireland for twenty-four years.

 Jenell Paris received her Ph.D. in anthropology from American University, Washington, DC and is Professor of Anthropology at Messiah College, Mechanicsburg, PA.
 Her recent books include The End of Sexual Identity: Why Sex is Too Important to Define Who We Are(IVP, 2011); The Good News About Conflict: Transforming Religious Struggle Over Homosexuality (Cascade, 2016); Teach From the Heart: Pedagogy as Spiritual Practice (Cascade, 2016).
 She serves as a senior fellow with The Colossian Forum.